Manhattan, Kansas: History

-Native American settlement
+Indigenous tribes settlement

-Before settlement by European-Americans in the 1850s, the land around Manhattan was home to Native American tribes.
+Before settlement by European-Americans in the 1850s, the land around Manhattan was home to Native tribes.
 From 1780 to 1830, it was home to the Kaw people, also known as the Kansa.
-The Kaw settlement was called Blue Earth Village (Manyinkatuhuudje), named after the river which the tribe had named the Great Blue Earth River, today known as the Big Blue River, which intersected with the Kansas River by their village.
+The Kaw settlement was called Blue Earth Village (Manyinkatuhuudje), named after the river which the tribe had named the Great Blue Earth River, today known as the Big Blue River, which intersected with the Kansas River near their village.
 Blue Earth Village was the site of a large battle between the Kaw and the Pawnee in 1812.

 The Kaw tribe ceded ownership of this land in a treaty signed at the Shawnee Methodist Mission on January 14, 1846.

 1854: Polistra and Canton

 The Kansas–Nebraska Act opened the territory to settlement by U.S. citizens in 1854.
 That fall, George S. Park founded the first Euro-American settlement within the borders of the current Manhattan.
 Park named it Polistra (some histories refer to it as Poliska or Poleska).

 Later that year, Samuel D. Houston and three other pioneers founded Canton, a neighboring community near the mouth of the Big Blue River.
 Neither Canton nor Polistra ever grew beyond their original founders.